WHY DEBATE

 ▼ If I'm Admitted, Will I Receive Tournament Credit?

-Credits are automatically recorded under each student’s profile in the student system.
+Credit is automatically recorded under each student’s profile in the student system.

 ▼ When Does My Tournament Credit Expire?

-> Seasonal credits will expire at the end of the season.
+At the end of the season.

 Team Meets